 I am SO proud of three pups who certified in June 2017 as service dogs.
-Seventeen-month-old Jamboree from the JJ litter passed her Public Access Test this morning, thus completing all the requirements to be a full-duty Medical Alert working service dog.
-She has already passed the test for Panic Disorder duties.
-The owners of fifteen-month-old Ava & Katie, both from the KK litter, told me last week that they have been registered as service dogs.
+Seventeen-month-old Jamboree from the JJ litter passed her Public Access Test, thus completing all the requirements to be a full-duty Medical Alert working service dog.
+She had already passed the test for Panic Disorder duties.
+The owners of fifteen-month-old Ava & Katie, both from the KK litter, told me a few days earlier that they had been registered as service dogs.
 Ava, who is in Georgia, serves a fourteen-year old boy with diplegia cerebral palsy.
 Katie, who is in Montana, serves an adult who because of a traumatic injury now has epilepsy.
 The two KK pups were sent to professional trainers, while Jamboree is totally owner trained.
 All three were sired by Quasi.
 Lively is the mother of the KK litter and grandmother of the JJ litter.

 Sept.
 17 I took Ruger & Charis to Parker, CO, for a temperament test.
 We stayed overnight since we were supposed to be at the test site by 7:15 am.
 The boys get bed privileges when we travel.
 Ruger stretched out on one side of the king sized bed.
 Charis curled up close to the pillows & my head & kept watch most of the night.
 “Mff, mff, mff, BARKBARKBARKBARKBARK!” every time someone walked by.
 He finally did quiet down, but it took a while.
 My hero.
 The test ran really late, but when we finally got our run, both boys did very well.
 Charis was somewhat indifferent to the friendly stranger; Ruger leaned against her for some more loving.
 All the other tests, including the odd surfaces (a tarp & some mesh lying on the ground) presented no problem at all.
 Then we got to the aggressive stranger staggering, muttering, flopping around in a poncho & floppy hat, carrying a stick.
 He escalated to coming toward us, then started yelling & waving the stick.
 Charis sat still by my side & cocked his head as if to say, “Well that’s weird, isn’t it?”
 He never moved.
 Both boys passed with flying colors.